 It is important that patients can obtain compensation if something goes wrong.
-This is why it is a legal requirement that all dental professionals must have appropriate indemnity or insurance cover in place by the time they start practising.
-Appropriate cover is cover that will, in the event of a successful claim, compensate a patient who suffers harm.
-You should be covered across your entire scope of practice.
-Further support or advice about appropriate cover for you should be sought directly from an independent adviser.
+This is why it is a legal requirement that all practising dental professionals must have appropriate indemnity or insurance cover in place.
+Appropriate cover is cover that will, in the event of a successful claim, compensate any patient who suffers harm.

 In order to meet their obligations to their patients, it is the responsibility of every dental professional to ensure they hold appropriate cover.
-It is also the responsibility of individual dental professionals to disclose all relevant matters at the time of taking out cover, to comply with the terms and conditions of their cover and to cooperate with claims management processes.
+It is also the responsibility of individual dental professionals to comply with the terms and conditions of their cover and to cooperate with claims management processes.